• Home |

 Capacity

-While 6 rounds of .45 ACP might be enough to stop someone hellbent on violence, that many rounds could still be a stretch for .38 Special to achieve the same thing.
+While six rounds of .45 ACP might be enough to stop someone hellbent on violence, that many rounds could still be a stretch for .38 Special to achieve the same thing.
 Smaller caliber projectiles create smaller wound channels, so round count becomes that much more important.

 Cost and Availability

-Unfortunately, that means fewer revolvers are hitting gun stores except as second-hand purchase options.
-Even fewer revolvers chambered in .38 Special are rolling off assembly lines these days, so your options for a carry gun chambered in this mild-recoiling cartridge may be few and far between.
+Because Americans have a love affair with semi-automatic polymer-framed pistols like Glocks, SIGs, and Smith & Wesson M&Ps, many of them are designed and manufactured each year.
+Unfortunately, that means fewer revolvers are hitting gun stores.
+Even fewer revolvers chambered in .38 Special are rolling off assembly lines these days, so your options for a carry gun chambered in this mild-recoiling cartridge may be limited.

+As fewer wheel guns chambered in .38 Special hit the market, ammo options also decline.
 Even cheap .38 Special ammo tends to run on the expensive side, especially compared to more popular options like 9mm.
 However, .38 Special is still more affordable than .45 ACP.

 .357 Magnum

 The .357 Magnum was easily the most popular handgun cartridge of the twentieth century.
-Introduced in the 1930s, the .357 Mag was designed as a high-velocity round to help law enforcement punch through car doors and auto glass used as cover by Prohibition-era gangsters.
+Introduced in the 1930s, the .357 Mag was designed as a high-velocity round to help law enforcement punch through the car doors and auto glass used as cover by Prohibition-era gangsters.

 Although modern shooters have embraced newer cartridges designed for semi-automatic pistols, the .357 Magnum still has plenty to offer defensive shooters.